roe-dl/weewx-DWD/README.md

   --lang=ISO639         Forecast language.
-Default 'de' --aqi-source=PROVIDER Provider for Belchertown AQI section --hide-placemark      No placemark caption over forecast table
+Default 'de' --aqi-source=PROVIDER Provider for Belchertown AQI section --hide-placemark      No placemark caption over forecast table --open-meteo=MODEL    use Open-Meteo API instead of DWD MOSMIX

   Output and logging options:
     --dry-run           Print what would happen but do not do it.
 Default is